brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 #### Antigua

-Antigua is a beautifully preserved colonial city framed by volcanoes, where cobbled streets, pastel facades, and rooftop cafés make it one of Central America’s most atmospheric backpacker hubs.
+Antigua is a beautifully preserved colonial city framed by huge volcanoes that dominate the skyline.
+The town is very popular with backpackers because of its great food, pretty cobbled streets, pastel facades, and many rooftop cafés.
+It was here I reunited with Kevin, who had changed his flights to extend his trip.
+In all we stayed a week here, feeling at home as we kept meeting lots of old and new friends at our hostel, which served free communal dinners.
+The cool breeze from the mountains was a welcome change for me too.

+Days in the town included a walking tour, several parfaits, local markets, churches, and walks to parks and viewpoints.
+Antigua has the *World's Most Beautiful McDonalds* which did look very nice, but we preferred the equally beautiful Taco Bell, complete with actual bell.
+There's a great nightlife here, in the quirky local bars like Café No Sé, or in the funny Irish bar which sold *Gennioss*, and where Kevin got two bullseyes in a row to win his first ever game of darts.
+The great food and homelike familiarity of Antigua had a recharging effect on me, making it my favourite place in Central America.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca11.jpeg">